LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Appendix

-We equip regular CausalLLMs with a regression head by pooling the final dense layers and adding a linear projection to a scalar output, and finetune these models on the difficulty scoring problem.
-During finetuning, we use the hyperparameters detailed in Table~\ref{tab:diff_scorer_hyperparams}.
-We finetune four different base models as difficulty scorer (Llama-3.1-8B \citep{grattafiori_llama_2024}, Qwen-2.5-7B \citep{qwen2.5}, Qwen3-4B and Qwen3-8B \citep{qwen3}) and converge on Qwen3-8B as it produces the best performance on our i.i.d. evaluation data.
+We equip regular CausalLLMs with a regression head by pooling the final hidden states and adding a linear projection to a scalar output, then finetune these models on the difficulty scoring task using the hyperparameters detailed in Table~\ref{tab:diff_scorer_hyperparams}.
+We evaluate four different base models as difficulty scorer---Llama-3.1-8B \citep{grattafiori_llama_2024_reduced}, Qwen-2.5-7B \citep{qwen2.5}, Qwen3-4B and Qwen3-8B \citep{qwen3})---and select Qwen3-8B, which achieves the best performance on in-distribution evaluation data.